 What this means is that when holistically examining how smaller systems come together to affect the greater complex system, certain characteristics of the whole—the complex system—can not be easily explained or rationalized when looking singularly at any one of its systems—its parts.

 Systems theory seeks to explain and develop hypotheses around characteristics that arise within complex systems that seemingly could not arise in any single system within the whole.
 This is referred to as emergent behavior.
-If a complex system expresses emergent behavior, that means it has characteristics its properties do not display on their own.
+If a complex system expresses emergent behavior, that means it has characteristics that its properties do not display on their own.

 A simple systems theory example is baking.
 Consider all the ingredients that make up a cake.
 If you were to lay them out on your counter and weren’t familiar with baked goods, it would be difficult to envision how the eggs, flour, sugar, etc., could be combined and heated to create a cake.
-That’s because no single ingredient or environmental factor—in this case, heat—would produce a baked good such as cake on its own.
+That’s because no single ingredient or environmental factor—in this case, heat—would produce a baked good such as cake.
 From the perspective of systems theory, the whole—our dessert in this example—is greater than the sum of its parts.

 Within any discipline, the application of systems theory involves looking at how all the ingredients (systems) came together to make the cake (complex system/whole) and how this ultimately gave us the end result that none of these properties could produce on their own without a change to their environment (emergent characteristic).

-- System: An entity that’s made up of interrelated/interdependent parts.
+System: An entity that’s made up of interrelated/interdependent parts.

-- Complex system: The greater, whole system made up of individual, smaller systems.
+Complex system: The greater, whole system made up of individual, smaller systems.
 Generally used in social sciences.

-- Ecological systems: The various systems in an individual’s life that influence their behavior.
+Ecological systems: The various systems in an individual’s life that influence their behavior.

-- Homeostasis: The state of steady conditions within a system.
+Homeostasis: The state of steady conditions within a system.
 A system is always moving toward homeostasis.

-- Adaptation: A system’s tendency to make changes that will protect itself when presented with new environmental factors.
+Adaptation: A system’s tendency to make changes that will protect itself when presented with new environmental factors.

-- Feedback loop: When the outputs of a system ultimately affect its inputs, causing the system to feed back into itself circularly.
+Feedback loop: When the outputs of a system ultimately affect its inputs, causing the system to feed back into itself circularly.

-History of Systems Theory
+History of systems theory

-that time.
+Modern use of systems theory came about following WWII and the technological advancements of that time.
 As humans interacted more and more with new technology, researchers needed a more in-depth understanding of human behavior as it relates to the mechanisms around them—machine or otherwise.
 This is where signal detection theory came from: out of a need to create more effective radar and sonar systems that would ensure military personnel could distinguish between various signals.